Geometric generation of the wrapped Fukaya category of Weinstein manifolds and sectors: Floer cohomology for exact Lagrangian immersions

 \subsection{Comparison with bilinearised Legendrian contact cohomology}

-In this subsection we compare the Lagrangian Floer homology of a pair of immersed exact Lagrangian submanifolds with the bilinearised Legendrian contact cohomology of a particular Legendrian lift of theirs.
+In this subsection we compare the Lagrangian Floer cohomology of a pair of immersed exact Lagrangian submanifolds with the bilinearised Legendrian contact cohomology of a particular Legendrian lift of theirs.

 Let $L_0$ and $L_1$ be exact Lagrangian immersions, $H \colon [0,1] \times W \to \R$ a Hamiltonian function compatible with $L_0$ and $L_1$ with Hamiltonian flow $\varphi_t$, and $J_\bullet$ an $(L_0, L_1)$-regular almost complex structure.
 We will introduce the ``backward'' isotopy $\overline{\varphi}_t = \varphi_1 \circ \varphi_t^{-1},$ where $\varphi_1 \circ \varphi_t^{-1} \circ \varphi_1^{-1}$ can be generated by the Hamiltonian $ -H(t,\varphi_t^{-1} \circ \varphi_1^{-1}).$